 Acute coronary syndrome (ACS) is when the blood supply to the heart muscle is cut off.
 The acute coronary syndrome involves three situations involving the coronary arteries: ST elevation myocardial infarction (heart attack), non-ST myocardial infarction, and unstable angina.

-- ST elevation myocardial infarction– This type of heart attack occurs mainly due to a thrombus.
-This occlusion results in a complete occlusion of a major artery.
+- ST-elevation myocardial infarction– This type of heart attack occurs mainly due to a thrombus.
+This occlusion results in complete occlusion of a major artery.
 This is the most serious of the acute coronary syndromes because it must be treated by coronary revascularization.

 - Non-ST heart attack- This is a less severe type of heart attack.
 That occurs when the artery is only partially occluded.